sarthakking5/Recommender-System/README.md

 + A new data frame was extracted from the present table which had only three columns id, title, and tags.

 ## Model Building

++ Using the PorterStemmer from NLTK library each word in the column tag was checked to see if there were multiple words with the same root word.
++ Post stemming a CountVectorizer from Sklearn was used to remove stopwords in the English language and to convert it into a vector with 5000 dimensions.
++ Cosine similarity was then used to find distances between these vectors and these distances were then sorted after applying a enumerate function that enabled to preserve the original index of the vector.
++ Post this a recommend function gives us a list of 5 movies that have the closest distance to the vector of the given movie in the argument.
++  For deployment, the models were then saved in the pickle format to be further called.

+## Building the Streamlit APP

+The main goal behind building a Streamlit app was to provide recommended similar movies to the user after they selected a certain movie along with it's poster which was fetched using the Tmdb API.